Congenital rubella syndrome (CRS)

 Symptoms

-It is best to speak to your medical team to learn more about the symptoms and complications of congenital rubella syndrome (CRS).
+It is best to speak to your medical team to learn more about the features and complications of CRS.

-A rubella infection during pregnancy can result in a baby being born with congenital rubella syndrome (CRS).1 The risk of CRS in the developing baby is higher if the mother has a rubella infection within the first 3 to 4 months of pregnancy and reduces after the 4th month of pregnancy.1,2
+A rubella infection during pregnancy can result in a baby being born with CRS.1 The risk of CRS in the developing baby is higher if the mother has a rubella infection within the first 3-4 months of pregnancy.
+1,2 A rubella infection after 4th month of pregnancy is less harmful to the developing baby.

 Diagnosis